miurahr/omegat-textra-plugin/DEVELOP.md

 ## Development tools

-Textra plugin is developed with Gradle build tool and IntelliJ IDEA.
+You can build OmegaT Textra plugin with Gradle building tool and IntelliJ IDEA IDE.